ChewangGyalpuBhutia/Subscriptions/README.md

 - Tailwind CSS for styling
 - Axios for API requests
 - React Router for navigation
-- React Hook Form for form validation
+- Formik and yup  for form validation

 ### Backend
 - Node.js with Express